sirredbeard/awesome-wsl/README.md

 ### 8. What can I do with Windows Subsystem for Linux?

-WSL is undoubtedly a tool for power users, developers, and *NIX/Linux geeks who want to run Windows.
-Most of the things you can do with WSL are going to be related to programming, sysadmin, automation, AI/data science, and other geeky things.
+WSL is undoubtedly a tool for power-users, developers, and *NIX/Linux geeks who want to run Windows.
+Most of the things you can do with WSL are going to be related to programming, the console, sysadmin, automation, AI/data science, and other geeky things.

 ### 9. Can I run Linux GUI apps?

 Yes, a [suprising number](https://github.com/ethanhs/WSL-Programs) of Linux GUI apps can run on WSL even though this is not officially supported by Microsoft.
 Running a GUI app on Linux though means running an X server on Windows.
 This must be downloaded, installed, and running for your GUI app to open from WSL.
 Otherwise it will complain of not finding a display.
-X server applications on Windows include [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q) ($5 highly recommended), [VcXsrv](https://sourceforge.net/projects/vcxsrv/), or [Xming](https://sourceforge.net/projects/xming/) on Windows 10.
+X server applications on Windows include [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q) ($5 but very highly recommended), [VcXsrv](https://sourceforge.net/projects/vcxsrv/), or [Xming](https://sourceforge.net/projects/xming/) on Windows 10.

 Then in WSL you will need type the following to redirect the X output to the X server you just installed: